 His work has been funded by the National Science Foundation and featured in the Wall Street Journal, Psychology Today, and on National Public Radio.
 Dr. Bodie received his B.A. and M.A. from Auburn University and his Ph.D. from Purdue University.
 He teaches courses in Integrated Marketing Communication at the University of Mississippi and dedicates substantial time to mend our frayed social fabric through his work with the non-profit Listen First Project.

-In this episode, Graham shares how listening is not one discipline, instead a broad field in diverse areas.
+In this episode, Graham shares how listening is not one discipline, instead of a broad field in diverse areas.
 He helps us understand ‘cognitive diversity in listening,’ recognizing it as advantageous to organizations increasing effectiveness, productivity, and team members’ motivation.
-He also highlights the ‘listen first mindset”’ approach focused on inclusivity in diversity, creating more understanding and better teamwork.
+He also highlights the ‘listen the first mindset”’ approach focused on inclusivity in diversity, creating more understanding and better teamwork.

 “When you listen well, people feel heard.
 And when people feel heard, they feel respected and valued.
 And then inside an organization, when they feel respected and valued, they stay.
 And they work harder, and they’re more productive.”